vegafoundation/resonance-vega-continuum-vtc-meta-2025/whitepaper/vega-continuum-vtc-meta_la.md

 ## 6. Ecosystem Context

-VEGA CONTINUUM VTC META is part of:
+VEGA Continuum VTC Meta is part of:

 - **VEGA** – The operating system of meaning
 - **INŞÆVREN** – Universal creation framework